About the Wilderness School

 Please read our enrollment policies (PDF).

 All applicants will work with a referring agent to enroll.
-A referring agent can be a social worker, youth counselor, juvenile justice worker, mental health provider, mentor, school teacher, counselor, or coach.
-Referring agents use a pre-enrollment form to assess each young person.
-The form helps the student set goals and know what is in the Student Contract Agreement.
-It also helps the school understand the students and what they need.
+A referring agent can be a social worker, youth counselor, juvenile justice worker, mental health provider, mentor, teacher, counselor, or coach.
+Referring agents complete the Referral Form.
+Once the referral form is complete, the referring agent helps the student complete the Student Agreements and Goals Form.

-Please complete the required application materials.
-Try to do so as early as possible if space is limited in your desired Expedition.
-Note that there are also medical forms that a pediatrician, psychiatrist, or prescriber may have to fill out.
+Please submit a Health Assessment Record and complete the required application materials.
+Try to do so as early as possible as space may be limited in your desired expedition.
+Note that there are also medical forms that a pediatrician, psychiatrist, or prescriber must fill out and sign for any medications the student requires.

 5. Student acceptance letters

 We will issue letters of acceptance to the applicant, family, and referring agent.
-An in-person orientation may be available on request and as needed.
+An in-person orientation may be available on request and as needed, and there will be a mandatory one-day orientation for the 20-day expeditions.
 Note: If an applicant does not meet our admissions criteria, we will not enroll them.

-Application materials for the parent or caregiver to fill out:
+Application materials for the parent or guardian to fill out:

-Application materials for the pediatrician, psychiatrist, or prescriber to fill out:
+Medical forms for the pediatrician, psychiatrist, or prescriber to fill out: (Medication forms also require guardian's signature)

 - Non-Prescription Medication Authorization - OTC (PDF) -- DCF-2303: A pediatrician fills out this form for any non-prescription medication that the student may need during the expedition.
 For example, ibuprofen, Tylenol, and vitamins.